donate

 Always following my purpose to create interesting and ambitious cultural projects, I established MART Foundation, dedicated to promoting independent contemporary artists from Russia.
 Throughout the years, MART carried out many exciting and ambitious cultural projects.

 Russia’s full-scale invasion of Ukraine in February 2022 has changed everything.
 In response to this unjustified military aggression, we took a stand against the war.
-Our team immediately halted our projects in Russia and moved to New York and Tel Aviv.
+Our team immediately halted our projects in Russia and left the country.

-Having immersed ourselves in new cultural communities, we’ve shifted our focus to supporting artists in the United States and Israel.
+Having immersed ourselves in new cultural communities, we’ve shifted our focus to supporting artists in the United States, Europe, and Israel.
 Our new program creates new exposure for artists and new experiences for art lovers around the world.

 Sofia Kapkova